 Centers for Disease Control and Prevention.
-Important milestones: your child at two years. www.cdc.gov/ncbddd/actearly/milestones/milestones-2yr.html.
-Updated January 21, 2016.
-Accessed April 7, 2016.
+Important milestones: your child by two years. www.cdc.gov/ncbddd/actearly/milestones/milestones-2yr.html.
+Updated October 3, 2017.
+Accessed March 12, 2018.

-Gopnik A. Cognitive development.
-In: Kliegman RM, Stanton BF, St Geme JW, Schor NF, eds.
+Gopnik A. Cognitive development: domains and theories.
+In: Kliegman RM, Stanton BF, St. Geme JW, Schor NF, eds.
 Nelson Textbook of Pediatrics.
 20th ed.
 Philadelphia, PA: Elsevier; 2016:chap 7.

 Hazen EP, Abrams AN, Muriel AC.
 Child, adolescent, and adult development.
 In: Stern TA, Fava M, Wilens TE, Rosenbaum JF, eds.
 Massachusetts General Hospital Comprehensive Clinical Psychiatry.
 2nd ed.
-Elsevier Saunders; 2016:chap 5.
+Elsevier; 2016:chap 5.

 Marcdante KJ, Kliegman RM.
 Disorders of development.
 In: Marcdante KJ, Kliegman RM, eds.
 Nelson Essentials of Pediatrics.
-7th.
+7th ed.
 Elsevier Saunders; 2015:chap 8.

 Reimschisel T. Global developmental delay and regression.
 In: Daroff RB, Jankovic J, Mazziotta JC, Pomeroy SL, eds.
 Bradley's Neurology in Clinical Practice.
 7th ed.
 Philadelphia, PA: Elsevier; 2016:chap 8.